[HOMEPAGE] - Introduction

 Our research builds upon four broad research domains

-is focused on massive simulations of physical systems, repeated numerous times to generate robust statistics and data mining of vast datasets to identify unexpected patterns.
+focuses on massive simulations of physical systems, repeated as to generate robust statistics, mining the vast datasets to identify explanatory patterns.

-is devoted to developing advanced genetic, molecular, electrophysiological, computational, imaging, and perturbation tools for dissecting the microscopic neural processes underlying brain function.
+is devoted to developing advanced genetic, molecular, electrophysiological, computational, imaging, and perturbation tools for dissecting the biological processes underlying brain function and RNA physiology.

 includes new sustainable/biodegradable materials, nanocomposites, 2D materials, nanofabrication technologies and nanodevices, and new colloidal chemistry approaches.